C-Wesley/LearningWIL/Thruster Controls/README.md

 | 1100-1475         | REVERSE            |
 | 1525-1900         | FORWARD            |

 This is the same idea with servo motors: The 90 degrees would coresspond to our thrusters being off.
 The 0 degrees is full throttle reverse and the 180 degrees is full throttle forwards.
+In this manner, you can either hook up servos to check that the motor control is working properly, or you can hook up to a scope to see the PWM singal being generated.
 ![Servo Motor Control](https://github.com/C-Wesley/LearningWIL/blob/main/Thruster%20Controls/img/RC-Servo-Motor-Control-Signal.png)